studentofodin/textileKins/README.md

 objective function is evaluated.
 The objective is mostly economically motivated, but is also checked against output bounds to ensure all quality constraints are satisfied.
 If they are violated, a penalty is returned instead of the objective value.
 This simulates qualit rejects that the customer will not accept.
-The objective value is returned to the agent, along with the new process state and other context.
+The objective value is returned to the agent, along with the new process state and other context (process outputs, quality bounds).

 ### Naming scheme